apigee-127/volos/quota/common/README.md

 Options (optional) may contain:

-* identifier (optional) may be a string or a function that takes the request and generates a string id. if not specified, id will default to the request originalUrl
+* key (optional) may be a string or a function that takes the request and generates a string id. if not specified, id will default to the request originalUrl
 * weight (optional) may be a number or a function that takes the request and generates a number